Canardoux/flutter_sound/README.md

 - Play and Record sounds or music with various codecs.
 (See [the supported codecs here](doc/codec.md#actually-the-following-codecs-are-supported-by-flutter_sound))
 - Play local or remote files specified by their URL.
+- Record to a Dart stream
 - The App playback can be controled from the device lock screen or from an Apple watch
-- Handle playback stream from native (To sync exact time with bridging). [*Not sure to understand what it means!*]

 ## Flutter Sound branches

 We actually maintain two branches for Flutter Sound :

-- The V4 branch (the version ^4.0.0)
+- The V5 branch (the version ^5.0.0)
-- The master branch (actually the version ^5.0.0)
+- The master branch (actually the version ^6.0.0)

-We do not expect that everybody will switch today from 4.x.x to 5.x.x.

-V4 is our stable branch, and will be maintained as long as everybody will not have switch to V5 : in other words V4 is our LTS version (Long Term Support).

 ## Migration Guides

-See [the migration guide]() to migrate from an anterious version (V5, V4 or V3)
+See [the migration guide](doc/migration.md) to migrate from an anterious version (V5, V4 or V3)
-- To migrate [to 5.x.x from 4.x.x](doc/migration_5.x.x.md#migration-form-4xx-to-5xx) you must do a few changes in your App.
-- To migrate [to 6.x.x from 5.x.x](doc/migration_6.x.x.md#migration-from-5xx-to-6xx) you must do some minor changes in your configurations files.

 ## SDK requirements